MerginMaps/docs/src/field/filtering/index.md

 The order of filters can be changed by selecting a filter and using the **Up** and **Down** buttons.
 To remove a filter, select it and click the **Remove** button.
 ![Filtering in QGIS Mergin Maps project](./qgis-filtering.webp "Filtering in QGIS Mergin Maps project")

-qgis-filtering.webp
 Don't forget to save your project and synchronise changes so that you can use the filters in the <MobileAppNameShort />.

 ### Filter types

 **Text** filter uses simple text input.
-Results are filtered based the SQL expression `"field" ILIKE '%input%'`.
+Results are filtered based on the SQL expression `"field" ILIKE '%input%'`.
 Available for text and number field types.

 **Number** filter provides *from* and *to* number inputs.
 Results are filtered based on SQL expression `"field" >= 'input_from' AND "field" <= 'input_to'`.
 Available for text and number field types.